When to go long or short in Forex: Mastering buy and sell decisions

 Visit H2T Finance to enhance your understanding of long and short strategies and stay ahead in the Forex market.

 A2: Not necessarily in Forex.
 Unlike some stock markets where short selling might have extra rules or costs, going short in Forex is mechanically identical to going long.
-Profit potential exists in both rising and falling markets.
+Traders can find opportunities to earn profits in both upward and downward market trends.
 Success depends on correctly predicting the direction and managing the trade, not on whether you chose long or short.

 The holding period depends entirely on your trading strategy and timeframe.
 Scalpers might hold positions for seconds or minutes, day traders for minutes to hours (closing before the market closes), swing traders for days or weeks, and position traders for months or even years.
 Your exit strategy should be defined before entering the trade.